LastAncientOne/SimpleStockAnalysisR/README.md

 &#x1F53B; Do not use this code for investing or trading in the stock market.
 However, if you are interest in the stock market, you should read books &#x1F4D8; &#x1F4D7; &#x1F4D9; that are relate to stock market or finance.

-## This is not get rich quick and is for researching and educational purposes.
+## This is not a "get rich quick" scheme; rather, it is intended for research and educational purposes.